the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-meetings.md

 - Distribute the shared document a few days before the meeting
   - Ask everyone to add any agenda item that they would like to discuss at the meeting
   - Ask everyone to write their name indicating their participation in or absence from the meeting
-- Remind everyone to arrange microphone or headsets
+- Remind everyone to arrange a microphone or headsets
   - If possible, provide any hardware that the organisation prefers to use
   - Ask people to check before the meeting that their system and headsets are working
-- Send a reminder with link to the document and other important resources to all the participants a day in advance
+- Send a reminder with a link to the document and other important resources to all the participants a day in advance
 - Create slides or presentation that might be needed from organiser's side (welcome, wrap up)
   - Add contact details, date and location of resources and licence, to make your slides reusable